 I’m not here to tell you what kind of work ethic to adopt, or what strategy will work for you.
 Instead, I challenge you to observe how you’re feeling and to listen to your body more.

 Your body isn’t sending you signals because you’re weak.
 It’s because maybe it’s time you rest or improve your time management.
 If you’ve been feeling a bit off, here are some signs it’s time to take a break and tend to yourself.

 Being tired is more complex than physical.
 You could be spiritually, emotionally, and mentally tired too.

-From working a 9-5, going to the gym, managing a social life, your own entrepreneurial venture, relationships, and/or trying to focus on yourself.
-This is A LOT!!!
-It could exhaust you in multiple ways.
+From working a 9-5, going to the gym, managing a social life, your side hustles or business, relationships, and/or trying to focus on yourself.
+This can be draining and exhaust anyone.

 Where is the freaking break?
 And how is this the norm for so many people?

-It’s CRUCIAL you set aside time to rest and stick to the same bedtime every day.
+It’s imperative you set aside time to rest and stick to the same bedtime every day.
 If you don’t finish something an hour before bed, save it for the next day.